laksharora98/Analytics-Vidhya/EDA on NYC Taxi Trip Duration/README.md

 * Variable Identification and Typecasting
 * Feature Engineering to create new features
+* Univariate Analysis: Continuous using kde plots
-* Univariate Analysis: Continuous and Categorical
+* Univariate Analysis: Categorical using bar plots
-* Outlier Analysis
+* Outlier Analysis using Boxplots
+* Bivariate Analysis: Continuous-Continuous using correlation heatmap
-* Bivariate Analysis: Continuous-Continuous, Continuous-Categorical and Categorical-Categorical
+* Bivariate Analysis: Continuous-Categorical using bar plots and z-test
+* Bivariate Analysis: Categorical-Categorical using stacked bar plots and Chi-2 significance test